 Sustainable growth is key.
-The power requirements of generative AI hardware are non-trivial and will likely impact sustainability goals.
-Stakeholders in the generative AI ecosystem therefore need to work together to develop suitable technology (e.g. energy efficient compute) in support of our climate responsibilities.
+The resource requirements of generative AI (e.g., energy and water) are non-trivial and will likely impact sustainability goals.
+Stakeholders in the generative AI ecosystem therefore need to work together to develop suitable technology (e.g., energy efficient compute) in support of our climate responsibilities.

-To inform such plans, the carbon footprint of generative AI will also need to be tracked and measured.
-Al developers and equipment manufacturers are better placed to conduct R&D on green computing techniques and adopt energy-efficient hardware.
-In addition, AI workloads can be hosted in data centres that drive best-in-class energy efficiency practices, with green energy sources or pathways.
+To inform such plans, the carbon footprint of generative AI (e.g., for model training and inference) will also need to be tracked and measured.
+AI developers and equipment manufacturers are better placed to conduct R&D on green computing techniques and adopt energy-efficient hardware.
+In addition, AI workloads can be hosted in data centres that drive best-in-class energy-efficient practices, with green energy sources or pathways.